MeanyLodge/History/Person/Edmond-Meany/index.md

 - Edmond Meany
 - Edmond S. Meany

+### Events
+- Birth Year: 1862
+- First year at Meany Lodge: 1928
+- Death Year: 1935

 {% include roles.html %}

 ## Known For
 - Professor of Botony and History at University of Washington
+- Author of <i>History of the State of Washington</i>, <i>Mount Rainier, A Record of Explorations</i>, and more.
 - [Mount Meany](https://en.wikipedia.org/wiki/Mount_Meany) in the Olympic Mountains
 - Moving the UW to its current campus
 - Meany Middle School (on Capital Hill in Seattle)